DibDibsGitHub/This-Game/README.md

 # This-Game
 First game (might feature vehuel)

-Okay so this will also be the devlog
+Okay so this will also be the devdiary